cs207-SpaceJam/cs207-FinalProject/docs/howtouse.rst

 at the point :math:`\mathbf{p} = (x_1, x_2) = (1, 2)` .

-The configuration of ``spacejam`` happens to be exactly the same as in `Demo II <Demo II: Scalar function with vector input_>`__, and would look like the following
+The interface with ``spacejam`` happens to be exactly the same as in `Demo II <Demo II: Scalar function with vector input_>`__, and would look like the following:

 .. testcode::